glouw/blog/_posts/2019-04-11-Reverse-Engineering-Age-of-Empires-2-Part-1.md

     Table;

 Once again, the true size of the string is twice the size of the size on disk to allow for null byte padding.
-Struct contents are similarly populated by contiguous calls to fread.
+Struct contents are similarly populated by contiguous calls to `fread`.

 A table contains a number of files, and their structs, once space is allocated, models as: